Oktovivian/Bone-Lession-Segmentation-for-Bone-Cancer-Detection/README.md

 - **Paper Title**: [Deep Learning-Assisted Detection of Metabolic Abnormalities in Whole-Body Bone Scans](https://pubmed.ncbi.nlm.nih.gov/36334360/)
 - **Published On**: PubMed

+## Paper Under Review

+Currently, I am preparing a paper based on this dataset and the methodology used in this research.
+The paper is under review and will be published soon.
+Stay tuned for updates, and I appreciate your patience and support.

 ## Usage

 Researchers and practitioners can use this dataset for tasks such as: